LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The parameter *_readings* should later receive the imported measurements from the *stage rawimport* \ref{lst:pipeline_mrp_evaluation_yaml} and the optional *IP_return_count* parameter specifies the number of best measurements that are returned.
 The return parameter is a list of measurements containing the most similar measurements, measured by the smallest distance between all measurements.
-The distance for each measurement is determined using the center of gravity function *CoG*, the length is then calculated from the result vector.
+The distance for each measurement is determined using the centre of gravity function *CoG*, the length is then calculated from the result vector.
 This value can then be used for sorting.

 ```python {#lst:custom_find_similar_values_algorithm caption="User implemented custom find most similar readings algorithm"}